 What Is Debt-to-Income Ratio?

-The DTI ratio is calculated as a percentage and compares your regular monthly debts to your regular monthly income.
-That makes DTI ratio a reflection of your financial situation since it shows lenders how you are managing current debt and how much income you have to spend at the end of an average month after paying your regular bills.
+The DTI ratio is calculated as a percentage, comparing your regular monthly debts to your regular monthly income.
+Your DTI ratio is a reflection of your financial situation since it shows lenders how you are managing current debt and how much income you have to spend at the end of an average month after paying your bills.

-This ratio will obviously be relevant to credit decisions, but it is also good for you to consider on your own.
-If you have to use more than half your income every month to pay debts, your finances are troubled, and living a comfortable life can become difficult.
+A DTI ratio will obviously be relevant to credit decisions like applying for a mortgage, but it is also good for you to consider beyond buying a house.
+If you have to use more than half your income every month to pay debts, living a comfortable life can become difficult.
 Understanding the level of debt you're in can be a start to becoming more financially healthy down the road.

 Understanding Income for DTI Ratio

-Before you start calculating your debt-to-income ratio, you'll want to fully understand what goes into each of the numbers involved.
-One is your monthly income.
-This means yours and yours alone unless more than one person will be on the loan.
+Before you start calculating your debt-to-income ratio, you'll want to fully understand what goes into each of the numbers involved — with the first being the income portion of the ratio.
+This means yours and yours alone (unless more than one person will be on the loan).

-Income for purposes of DTI ratio means gross monthly salary — the amount you earn before taxes are taken out.
+Income for purposes of DTI ratio means gross monthly salary — or the amount you earn before taxes are taken out.
 If you are self-employed, it means self-employment income.
-Any other recurring income source can also be included, like alimony, child support, Social Security benefits of any type, rental income from real estate you own, pension income and even lottery-winning annuity income.
+Any other recurring income source can also be included, like alimony, child support, Social Security benefits of any type, rental income from real estate you own, pension income, and even lottery-winning annuity income (should you be so lucky!).
 A lender won't include one-time payments or short-term payments, like one-time gambling winnings.
 Rather, lenders focus on income you expect to receive for the term of a mortgage.
-Temporary, sporadic, unreliable or unpredictable income is usually excluded.
+Temporary, sporadic, unreliable, or unpredictable income is usually excluded.

 Understanding Debt for DTI Ratio